 Rent a bike: Easyfiets, Swapfiets

 There are a lot of companies that let you rent a bike.
 The bigger companies are EasyFiets and Swapfiets.
-The bike lease might be the best option for exchange students or students who are here for only one year.
+Leasing a bike might be the best option for exchange students or students who are here for only one year.
 You have to pay a deposit and monthly payments, but you get free repairs and get to choose exactly what kind of bike you like: hand brakes, pedal breaks, tall, short, etc.

 Use Facebook Groups